DanielHabib/ecommit/README.md

 Put an alias in your bash profile

 ## Next
-Going to create a menu that raises a prompt, the prompt will give you options to categorize your commit and it will append a specific emoji to it.
+ * Going to create a menu that raises a prompt, the prompt will give you options to categorize your commit and it will append a specific emoji to it.
 This will help categorize commits at a glance.

 Ex.
 If you are commiting a bug you will get the emoji :bug: appended to your message
+ * Hook up `emojis.txt` for offline commiting

+## Dependencies
+I wrote it on OSX, so currently you need gshuf, python3.5 and jq

+## Reasons to use this
+Artistic Expression